 Why is Newsletter Engagement Rate So Important?

-To comprehend why newsletter engagement rate is an integral part of the process, we must first shed some light on email newsletter engagement.
+To comprehend why the newsletter engagement rate is an integral part of the process, we must first shed some light on email newsletter engagement.
 It’ll give you perspective on why we’re raving about newsletter engagement rate.

 The newsletter engagement means how subscribers are responding to your email newsletter.
 If a good percentage of email list subscribers are opening, clicking, and replying to your email newsletters, then it’s all good.
 On the other hand, if the majority of the subscribers aren’t opening or clicking your call-to-action buttons in the newsletters, then things might be going south.